Last week I gave you part one of how to make healthy eating stick.

 Also, the fact that there are billions of galaxies in the Universe is enough to make me a little nauseous.

-These are just a few reasons why I never took LSD.
+These are just a few of the reasons why I never took LSD.

 Now I want to talk about something that is very much in my comfort zone.

 Ways to make healthy eating stick.
-I can handle that.
+That I can handle.